She was on shift when a colleague from the Department of Elderly Medicine arrived with a story which moved her to tears.

 Sally, who has worked for the trust for more than eight years and became a health care assistant on Acorn 18 months ago, had planned good deeds alongside treats such as a holiday and shopping trips to mark her 40th birthday in June.

-And she decided to add the ambition of collecting 40 dolls in 40 days to help calm and comfort patients with dementia coming to Hull and East Yorkshire Hospitals NHS Trust.
+And she decided to add the ambition of collecting 40 dolls in 40 days to help calm and comfort patients with dementia coming to Hull University Teaching Hospitals NHS Trust.

 “I used the power of Facebook to post a status and it just went crazy,” said Sally.